 If work encroaches on the highway, then advice must be obtained from the Highway Authority in respect of signage, permits, and the like.
-Those working on the highway must be suitably trained to do so.
+Those working on the highway must be suitably trained to do so and signage must be in accordance with Chapter 8 of the Traffic Signs Manual.